osdoudece115710/forfacts/README.md

-The Lincoln Continental, introduced in 1940 but produced after World War II, was a luxury car favored by celebrities and dignitaries for its elegant design and refined performance.
+The Chrysler Town & Country, introduced in 1941 but produced into the post-war period, was one of the first mass-produced wood-paneled station wagons, featuring distinctive styling and luxury amenities.